AdrianDucao/run-some-crypt/README.md

 # run-some-crypt
-simple proof of concept ransomware
+simple proof of concept ransomware, feel free to fork it.

 # Usage
 ```